verifiera-ab/docker-wkhtmltopdf-service/README.md

-# docker-wkhtmltopdf-service
+# wkhtmltopdf as a web service

-A dockerized webservice written in [Go](https://golang.org/) that uses [wkhtmltopdf](http://wkhtmltopdf.org/) (and wkhtmltoimage) to convert HTML into documents.
+A dockerized webservice written in [Go](https://golang.org/) that uses [wkhtmltopdf](http://wkhtmltopdf.org/) to convert HTML into documents (images or pdf files).

 # License